Nikolas1790/frontend-email-number-search/README.md

 ## Author
 For any inquiries or assistance, please contact us at [ovsyannikovnikolai1790@gmail.com](ovsyannikovnikolai1790@gmail.com).

-Thank you for choosing our  E-Pharmacy Management System!
+Thank you for choosing our contact book management system!